Litude/genie-dat-tool/docs/formats/SCP.md

 ### Drawing function (DrawFunction)

-This is a number between 1 and 13 that determines the shape of the terrain tile.
+This is a number between 1 and 13 that determines the shape (dimensions and outline) of the terrain tile.

 1 = Tile type 0 (Flat tile)
 2 = Tile type 1, 9 (Hillside tile N / Pit pair tile N)